imranmomin/Hangfire.AzureDocumentDB/README.md

 This repo will add a [Microsoft Azure Cosmos DB](https://azure.microsoft.com/en-ca/services/cosmos-db) storage support to [Hangfire](http://hangfire.io) - fire-and-forget, delayed and recurring tasks runner for .NET.
 Scalable and reliable background job runner.
 Supports multiple servers, CPU and I/O intensive, long-running and short-running jobs.

+# No Maintaince
+Due to current SDK is not being supported anymore, this project will not longer be maitained.
+If you want the support for the latest SDK v3 [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos), you will have to use [Hangfire.AzureCosmosDb]

 ## Installation